 How will my child be taught remotely?

 We use a combination of the following approaches to teach pupils remotely:

-- Live teaching (online lessons) for the vast majority of lessons, incorporating the five key elements of the Iceni lesson menu (retrieval practice, recap, new knowledge, intelligent practice and plenary/ next steps)
+- Live teaching (online lessons), incorporating the five key elements of the Iceni lesson menu (retrieval practice, recap, new knowledge, intelligent practice and plenary/ next steps)